Scheduler Swiftlet

 Internal Queue Naming

-swiftmqscheduler— Request queue used internally for scheduling and message retrieval.sys$scheduler— Internal queue used by the Scheduler Swiftlet for storing scheduled messages.
+swiftmqscheduler— Request queue for scheduling messages and jobs.sys$scheduler— Internal queue for storing scheduled messages.

 Configuration Guide